msadowski20/web-scraping-challenge/README.md

 # web-scraping-challenge
-This is the repository for the web-scraping-challenge homework assignment.
+This is the repository for the Web Scraping homework assignment.

 All of the files related to the assignment are located in the Mission_to_mars folder.